-As mentioned in point 3b above, our college offers families the opportunity of paying the school fee account by regular instalments over the course of the year.
+As mentioned in point 3b above, our College offers families the opportunity of paying the school fee account by regular instalments over the course of the year.
 All Agreed Payment Plans must be organised to include a regular schedule of payment.
 Any extensions to an Agreed Payment Plan must be negotiated with the Business Manager.
-To establish an Agreed Payment Plan, forms are available on the College website, Parent Portal or from the College finance office.
+To establish an Agreed Payment Plan, forms are available on the College website, Parent Portal or from the College office.

 Late Start Enrolment

 New students entering Good Samaritan Catholic College after the commencement of the term may be charged on a pro-rata basis for the remaining weeks of the term where appropriate at the Principal's and/or College Business Manager's discretion.

 Withdrawal of Enrolment